wp-plugins/megamenu/readme.txt

 == Installation ==

 1. Go to the Plugins Menu in WordPress
-1. Search for "Max Mega Menu"
+1. Search for "Max Menu"
 1. Click "Install"

 == Frequently Asked Questions ==

 Q. I can only save around 70 menu items, then they disappear

 A. See: http://wordpress.org/support/topic/way-to-unbold-header-items?replies=16

 == Screenshots ==